HansOersted/MQTT_Simulator_connector/README.md

 <br>

 ## Section 4.
-Feed the simulator with the global reference.
+Feed the Simulink with the global reference.

 &emsp;&emsp;In our designation, Simulink is being updated with the latest value of `reference` in real-time.
-Therefore, theSimulator has the latest information about the data from MQTT.
+Therefore, the Simulink has the latest information about the data from MQTT.

 &emsp;&emsp;A `matlab function` block in Simulink is encapsulated with the following code to realize this function.